Boston College Eagles baseball: Exhibition game with Boston Red Sox

 The team has traditionally played an exhibition game each spring against the Boston Red Sox, as part of the Red Sox' spring training (Grapefruit League) season at JetBlue Park at Fenway South.

 Annual ALS Awareness Game

 This game began in 2012 and is played in honor of former captain Pete Frates (2004–2007), who was diagnosed with ALS in 2012.
+The game has been hosted at Fenway Park four times, most recently in 2024 when the Eagles upset #14 Virginia, 8–2.